marcglasberg/i18n_extension/README.md

   ...
 ```

-This will automatically save the locale to the device's storage (shared preferences),
+This will automatically save changes to the locale in the device's storage
-and restore it when the app restarts.
+(shared preferences), and restore it when the app restarts.

 # Translating a widget